API Service Component

 - Solution: Ensure you return

-operation, and includecolumns/datafor INSERT/UPDATE
+operation, and includecolumns/datafor INSERT/UPDATE/BATCH operations

 "Error processing the request"